JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 **mantissa x 2 ^ exponent**

 ## Normalisation
 Maximising the precision of a number when storing it in a given number of bits.
-Denary numbers to normalised floating point binary numbers can be done in the following way
+Denary numbers to normalised floating point binary numbers can be done in the following way.

 ![image](https://user-images.githubusercontent.com/72783315/157253704-b0537772-56ba-4de6-90bb-0f921a1babe7.png)